mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ```
 _Restart the application, and the database will be re-created and populated with seed data._

--To restrict access to the administrative actions in the `AdminController` use The `Authorize` attribute
+- To restrict access to the administrative actions in the `AdminController` use the `Authorize` attribute.

 ```
 ➥[Authorize]